Venetian Crusade: Call for Crusade

+Skirmishes in the Holy Land

-Ilghazi and his nephew, Belek Ghazi, invaded Edessa and Antioch in May 1120.
+Ilghazi and his nephew Belek Ghazi invaded Edessa and Antioch in May 1120.
 Ilghazi managed to take Nisibin, and then he pillaged the County of Edessa before turning north towards Armenia.
-But Bernard of Valence and Joscelin I of Edessa decided not to risk another campaign against Ilghazi and just stayed within their respective fortified cities and just attacked the Turkish supply lines.
-Since the campaigns of the Battle of Ager Sanguinis and the Battle of Hab, most of the County of Edessa and the Principality of Antioch were still devastated and had almost no loot in the countryside.
-So the Muslims had no loot or plunder, diminishing the Turkish enthusiasm for this campaign and prompting many people to desert.
+But Bernard and Joscelin decided not to risk another campaign against Ilghazi and stayed within their respective fortified cities and just attacked the Turkish supply lines.
+Since the campaigns of the Battle of Ager Sanguinis and the Battle of Hab, most of Edessa and Antioch were still devastated and had almost no loot in the countryside.
+So the Muslims had no loot or plunder, diminishing the Turkish enthusiasm for this campaign and prompting many to desert.
 Being responsible for the defense of the northern crusader states, Baldwin decided to again lead his troops to Antioch, but a significant group of the Jerusalemite noblemen and clergy opposed the expedition.
-Patriarch Warmund refused to accompany the royal army and allowed Baldwin to take the True Cross with him only after lengthy negotiations.
+Warmund refused to accompany the royal army and after lengthy negotiations allowed Baldwin to take the True Cross with him.
 Baldwin and his army reached Antioch in June.
-When the Artuqids heard about Baldwin's approach, their morale quickly declined further.
-Ilghazi agreed to sign a one-year truce, which secured the possession of Kafartab and two other fortresses for the crusaders.
+When the Artuqids heard about Baldwin's approach, their morale declined further.
+Ilghazi agreed to a one-year truce, which secured the possession of Kafartab and two other fortresses for the Crusaders.